JennyLuc/CureMetrix_Python_Questions/README.md

 ## converting_numbers.py

-This file contains the method

-    converting_base()

-It takes in a parameter, n, a decimal number that we want to represent, and b, the base that we want to convert n into.
+This file contains the method `converting_base()` where it takes in a parameter, n, a decimal number that we want to represent, and b, the base that we want to convert n into.

 ### How to run the converting_numbers.py file: